huggingface/blog/fine-tune-whisper.md

-This quantity of labelled data enables Whisper to be pre-trained directly on the _supervised_ task of speech recognition, learning a speech-to-text mapping from the labelled audio-transcription data\\({}^1\\).
-Since the pre-training task of speech recognition is the same as the downstream one, and because Whisper is pre-trained to learn a speech-to-text mapping, Whisper requires little additional fine-tuning to yield a performant ASR model.
+This quantity of labelled data enables Whisper to be pre-trained directly on the _supervised_ task of speech recognition, learning a speech-to-text mapping from the labelled audio-transcription pre-training data\\({}^1\\).
+As a consequence, Whisper requires little additional fine-tuning to yield a performant ASR model.
 This is in contrast to Wav2Vec 2.0, which is pre-trained on the _unsupervised_ task of masked prediction.
-Here, the model is trained to learn an intermediate mapping from speech to hidden states.
+Here, the model is trained to learn an intermediate mapping from speech to hidden states from un-labelled audio only data.
 While unsupervised pre-training yields high-quality representations of speech, it does **not** learn a speech-to-text mapping.
-This mapping is only learned during fine-tuning, thus requiring more fine-tuning to yield competitive performance to Whisper.
+This mapping is only learned during fine-tuning, thus requiring more fine-tuning to yield competitive performance.

 When scaled to 680,000 hours of labelled pre-training data, Whisper models demonstrate a strong ability to generalise to many datasets and domains.